 In this section we discuss our practical experience of applying DynaMine to real software systems.
-Section 6.1 describes our experimental setup; Section 6.2 evaluates the results of both our patterns mining and dynamic analysis approaches.
+Section 5.1 describes our experimental setup; Section 5.2 evaluates the results of both our patterns mining and dynamic analysis approaches.

-6.1 Experimental Setup
+5.1 Experimental Setup

-We have chosen to perform our experiments on Eclipse [11] and jEdit [35], two very large open-source Java applications; in fact, Eclipse is one of the largest Java projects ever created.
-A summary of information about the benchmarks is given in Figure 6.
+We have chosen to perform our experiments on Eclipse [10] and jEdit [25], two very large open-source Java applications; in fact, Eclipse is one of the largest Java projects ever created.
+A summary of information about the benchmarks is given in Figure 4.
 For each application, the number of lines of code, source files, and classes is shown in column 2-4.
-Both applications are known for being highly extensible and having a large number of plugins available; in fact, much of Eclipse itself is implemented as a set of plugins.
 In addition to these standard metrics that reflect the size of the benchmarks, we show the number of revisions in each CVS repository in column 5, the number of inserted calls in column 6, and the number of distinct methods that were called in column 7.
 Both projects have a significant number of individual developers working on them, as evidenced by the numbers in column 8.
 The date of the first revision is presented in column 9.